enzolutions/community-bookstore/README.md

 watch     > Run predefined tasks whenever watched files change.
 ```

+It is convenient to run `grunt` alone to run the default tasks (defined at the end of the Gruntfile.js file): concat, uglify, imagemin, watch.
+That way we can be sure that we have the assets needed for the frontend (css generated from the scss files and images).

 ####Web Server

 If you execute all tasks or just the task: